kbond/ZenstruckCacheBundle/README.md

 ## Sitemap Provider

-This bundle comes with URL provider that looks at a site's `sitemap.xml` to retrieve a list of urls.
-The provider first looks for a `sitemap_index.xml` to find a set of sitemap files.
-If no index is found, it defaults to using `sitemap.xml`.
+This bundle comes with a URL provider that looks at a list of sitemaps to retrieve a list of urls.
+If a url is given without the sitemap or sitemap index, the provider first looks for a `{url}/sitemap_index.xml` to find a set of sitemap files.
+If no index is found, it defaults to using `{url}/sitemap.xml`.

 * See http://www.sitemaps.org/ for information on how to create a sitemap.
 * See [DpnXmlSitemapBundle](https://github.com/bjo3rnf/DpnXmlSitemapBundle) for creating a sitemap with Symfony2.